pitfail/pitfail-reports/report2/report2.rst

 as it runs on a JVM.
 All the servlets for Android are written in Java which internally calls functions from Scala classes.
 The reason for choosing Java for Android client is for its compatibility.The BuySerlvlet internally makes use of the Portfolio class the extract the user info from the Database.
-If the Volume to be bought is correct, user’s portfolio is updated and results are sent back to the user.
+If the Volume to be bought is correct, user's portfolio is updated and results are sent back to the user.

 .. image:: sequence-diagrams/android/SellStock.png